atelico/metaflow-tools/gcp/terraform/README.md

 ## Overview

-Metaflow is an ....
+Metaflow is an open-source framework for building and managing real-life machine learning workflows.

-In order to provide the its various functionality, Metaflow needs to deploy sclear everal pieces of infrastructure using Terraform.
+In order to provide the its various functionality, Metaflow needs to deploy several pieces of infrastructure using Terraform.

 The folloing infra is deployed in this build:
 - Google Kubernetes Engine (GKE): Handles compute (CPU & GPU) management